raybellwaves/cfanalytics/README.rst

 ``pip install git+https://github.com/raybellwaves/cfanalytics``

+Make sure you have the optional dependencies installed below for this to work.

 The psudo-stable packages are here (but this was more of an exercise for me to the build the packages).

 ``conda install -c conda-forge cfanalytics``